 Advocate for Mental Health

 Representative Balser leads efforts to expand access to treatment for mental illness and addictions, and support services for the disabled.
 She is responsible for passage of many bills that protect consumers of behavioral health services including landmark mental health parity and children’s mental health legislation.
-She is additionally credited with protecting behavioral health in Massachusetts health reform efforts of both 2006 and 2012.
+She is additionally credited with protecting behavioral health in Massachusetts health reform efforts.

 Advocate for Equal Rights